TeoNikolov/wasp-ss-assignment/docs/tutorial.md

 To learn the basics of prompt engineering, check out [this short course](https://learn.deeplearning.ai/login?redirect_course=chatgpt-prompt-eng) or refer to [this tutorial](https://www.promptingguide.ai/).
 You can use tools like ChatGPT, Bard, or any LLM available at [https://chat.lmsys.org/](https://chat.lmsys.org/) to generate text.
 This also allows you to compare how different models perform.

+!!! success "Deliverable"

+    At the end of this tutorial section you should obtain a `.txt` file of the following structure:

+    ```
+    script.txt
+    ---
+    Team: "Your team name"
+    Scene: "Your chosen scene name"

+    0A: Hey there!
+Are you ready for the big day?
+    1B: I don't know...
+What if something goes wrong?
+    2A: Relax, it’s just a rehearsal.
+    3C: Guys, we’ve got this!
+    ```

 ### Creating a story

 First, let us start with creating a plot, or a context, for your demo.
 You can use well-known topics of